gohugoio/hugo/content/contribute/documentation.md

 We need to create the thumbnail of your website.
 Give your thumbnail a name like `my-hugo-site-name.png`.
 Save it under [`docs/static/images/showcase/`][].

 {{% warning "Showcase Image Size" %}}
 It's important that the image you use for your showcase submission has the required dimensions of 600px &times; 400px or the site will not render appropriately.
 Be sure to optimize your image as a matter of best practice.
-If you're looking for a quick online optimization tool, check out [Compressor](https://compressor.io/).
+[Compressor](https://compressor.io/) offers a simple drag-and-drop GUI for optimizing your images.
 {{% /warning %}}

 ### Adding a New Tutorial